arcus-azure/arcus.scripting/docs/versioned_docs/version-v0.4/02-Features/powershell/azure-api-management.md

 ```

 ## Setting authentication keys to an API in the Azure API Management instance
-Sets the subscription header/query paramenter name to an API in Azure API Management.
+Sets the subscription header/query parameter name to an API in Azure API Management.

 | Parameter           | Mandatory | Description                                                                                   |
 | ------------------- | --------- | --------------------------------------------------------------------------------------------- |